Designing Coastal Homes that Withstand the Elements

 Anyone who has lived in Wilmington knows how quickly salt air and humidity can wear down a home.
 Rusted hardware, peeling paint, and warped wood are common in structures that were not built for this environment.

 That is why we prioritize materials proven to stand up to coastal conditions.
-Fiber cement siding resists both moisture and pests, while stainless steel and galvanized fasteners keep decks and railings secure without corroding.
-For porches and outdoor living spaces, we recommend composite decking that will not rot or splinter under constant exposure to the elements.
+In addition to using stainless steel fasteners that keep decks and railings secure without corroding.
+For porches and outdoor living spaces, we recommend Ipe or composite decking that will not rot or splinter under constant exposure to the elements.
 Even roofing materials are chosen with care, favoring high performance shingles or metal roofs rated for hurricane conditions.
 These choices extend the lifespan of your home and reduce maintenance costs over time, something every Wilmington homeowner can appreciate.

 Smart Design Choices for Wilmington’s Climate